 Cancellation of Access Order

 A Customer may cancel an Access Order for the installation of service on any date prior to notification by the Company that service is available for the Customer's Use or prior to the service date, whichever is later.
 The cancellation date is the date the Company receives written or verbal notice from the Customer that the order is to be canceled.
 The verbal notice must be followed by written confirmation within 10 days.
 If a Customer or End User is unable to accept Access Service within 30 calendar days of the original service date, the Access Order will be canceled and applicable charges will apply.
+Additional provisions and/or charges relating to cancellation of orders may apply and are set forth in the ICB arrangements.

 If an Access Order is canceled, the Customer will be billed a flat cancellation fee or actual costs, whichever is greater.

-Cancellation Fee $XXXX
+Cancellation Fee $ ICB.

 2.0 RULES